Equivalence Between Four Models of Associahedra: Introduction

 \textsc{Acknowledgments.} The authors would like to thank Stefan Forcey for an initial discussion on this topic as well as several useful comments on the first draft.
 The first author acknowledges the support of SERB MATRICS grant MTR/2017/000807 for the funding opportunity.
 The second author is supported by a PMRF fellowship.
+We would like to express our sincere gratitude to the anonymous referee whose insights and constructive comments helped in improving this manuscript.